Can you carry a Telephone in your pocket while shopping?

 A mutual fund is a mass investment vehicle which aims to produce reasonable returns by well-diversified asset allocation which naturally makes it a conservative investment choice.

 PMS is a service of investing, monitoring and revamping a concentrated set of securities.
 It is actively managed by professional portfolio managers with freedom of customizing the portfolio to meet the investor’s needs.

 Portfolio management service is generally targeted on High Net-Worth Individuals (HNI) or in simple terms wealthy investors.
 A high net worth individual is a person who holds more than Rs 2 Crore of investible cash.
-Portfolio Management Service is categorised into two basic structures as, Discretionary and Non-discretionary PMS
+Portfolio Management Service is categorized into two basic structures as, Discretionary and Non-discretionary PMS

-- Discretionary: The portfolio manager is provided with a Power of attorney for the investor with which he manages the client’s portfolio by taking decision discreetly.
+- The portfolio manager is provided with a Power of attorney for the investor with which he manages the client’s portfolio by taking decision discreetly.

 Non-discretionary: The portfolio manager cannot make buy/sell decisions on his own discretion, he has to consult with the client before making a transaction.
 It is also a rare product in the Indian market due to the complexities in its operations.
-Getting an acknowledgement from the investor for every single transaction is a hectic job for the portfolio managers and the investors too.
+Getting an acknowledgment from the investor for every single transaction is a hectic job for the portfolio managers and the investors too.
 Thus many investment companies do not provide Non-discretionary Portfolio management service.